cloudmesh/cloudmesh-pi-burn/README.md

 ## Set up of the SSH keys and SSH tunnel

-This section is still under development.

-One important aspect of the cluster is to setup authentication with ssh, so we can easily login from the Laptop to each of the PI workers and the PI manager.
+One important aspect of a cluster is to setup authentication via ssh in a convenient way, so we can easily login from the laptop to each of the PI workers and the PI manager.
 Furthermore, we like to be able to login from the PI manager to each of the workers.
 In addition, we like to be able to login between the workers.

+We have chosen a very simple setup while relying on ssh tunnel.

-To simplify the setup of this we have developed a command `cms host` with the options.
-To generate on multiple machines on the network keys, to gather them and to redistribute or scatter them so that we can easily authenticate as discussed previously.
+To simplify the setup of this we have developed a command `cms host` that gathers and scatters keys onto all machines, as well as, sets up the tunnel.

-One important part of this is that the key on the Laptop must not be password less.
-This is also valid for any machine that is directly added to the network such as in the Mesh notwork.
+It is essential that that the key on the laptop must not be password less.
+This is also valid for any machine that is directly added to the network such as in the mesh notwork.

-To avoid password less keys we recommend you to use `ssh-add` or `ssh-keychain`.
+To avoid password less keys we recommend you to use `ssh-add` or `ssh-keychain` which will ask you for one.

-More infor and a concrete example will be documented here shortly.
+> Note: More information and a concrete example will be documented
+> here shortly.

-The manual page for `cms host` is provided in the Manual Page section.
+The manual page for `cms host` is provided in the Manual Pages section.

 **Step 1.** On the manager create ssh keys for each of the workers.